 You create a mini wastewater septic tank when using your RV toilet.
 By adding chemicals or RV tank enzymes, you allow toilet paper, solid waste, and liquid waste to mix and break down into a liquid slurry, which you can then easily empty when it’s full.

 While you need all three of these components for a healthy black tank, you don’t want to forget to add fresh water.
-You need the water to disperse the solids, so they don’t pile up on the bottom of the tank and create a mountain.
+You need the added water to disperse the solids so they don’t pile up on the bottom of the tank and create a mountain.
 When solids interact with the black tank additive and water, they’ll begin to break down.
-While additives aren’t necessary, they will break everything down faster, which is often necessary when camping.
+While additives aren’t necessary, they will break down even faster, which is often necessary when camping.
 The additives will also help with odor.
 However, the solids won’t break down if you don’t have enough water (or liquid).

 A bit about black tank treatments